 Michele trained at the London College of Dance and Drama where she studied all forms of dance.
 She has a wide range of experience and has worked with both children and adults in a variety of settings.
 Michele strongly believes that dance classes should be accessible to all and has a particular interest in the development of movement skills in younger children.

-Since then she has successfully run her own business, Leap of Faith, providing adult ballet, children’s ballet & tap dance classes and popular Zumba® Fitness clubs at primary & secondary schools throughout Gloucestershire.
+Since then she has provided adult ballet, children’s ballet and tap dance classes and Zumba fitness classes at primary and secondary schools throughout Gloucestershire.